 The sprinkles are from Sweet Tooth Fairy, found at Michaels.

 So gooey and rich!
-Try my Marshmallow Buttercream Frosting recipe!
+Visit the post of my Marshmallow Buttercream Frosting recipe or see it listed below!

 Irish Cream Cupcakes